Wilsonian Renormalization of Neural Network Gaussian Processes: Discussion

 \section{Discussion}

 In this work, we applied the powerful formalism of Wilsonian RG to Gaussian Process regression.
 In particular, treating the output of a trained DNN as a statistical ensemble, we split the associated fluctuations into high- and low-energy modes (based on their stiffness in a random network).
 Provided the variance of the higher modes is much smaller than the ridge parameter, these may be integrated out in a tractable manner leading to a renormalized GP regression problem.
 In simple settings where the features associated with those modes are Gaussian, this results in a renormalized ridge parameter.
+We show that this simple setting can already achieve impressive results on real-world datasets.
+In particular, we show that our RG formalism can accurately predict the semi power-law scaling behavior of the MSE loss as a function of training dataset size on both MNIST and CIFAR10 regression tasks.
 In more general settings, one obtains an effective GP regression problem where the ridge parameter becomes spatially dependent.
 We then applied this to a simple toy model, in which the effects determined via our RG approach are demonstrably missed in the standard eigen-learning framework \cite{canatar}.

-It would be interesting to generalize our formalism to include fluctuation effects over datasets by keeping track of $y_>^2$ dependencies.
-Furthermore, it would be interesting to extend our one-step RG treatment for the non-Gaussian case into a fully-fledged functional RG flow.
-This may enable us to define a notion of relevancy and irrelevancy applicable to generic non-Gaussian features and, potentially, a notion of universality classes for DNNs.
+It would be interesting to generalize our formalism to include higher order contributions in the Non-Gaussianity as well as fluctuation effects over datasets by keeping track of $y_>^2$ dependencies.
+Such an effort would also benefit from diagrammatic reformulation of our derivation.
+Such a formalism may enable us to define a notion of relevancy and irrelevancy applicable to generic non-Gaussian features and, potentially, a notion of universality classes for DNNs.
 Similarly, our formalism could be extended to finite neural networks where additional interaction terms would appear corresponding to finite-width corrections to the Gaussian prior, and investigate universality in those corrections.